mxaddict/www.codedmaster.com/content/blog/2016-08-23-setup-tor-on-ubuntu-16.04.md

 +++
 date = 2016-08-23
-title = "Setup TOR on Ubuntu 16.04?" description = "Learn how to set up Tor on Ubuntu 16.04 to enhance your online anonymity.
+title = "Setup Tor on Ubuntu 16.04?" description = "Learn how to set up Tor on Ubuntu 16.04 to enhance your online anonymity.
 This tutorial covers installation of Tor and Tor Browser, checking the Tor service, and using `torsocks` for anonymous terminal commands."
 [taxonomies]
 tags = ["tor", "ubuntu", "linux", "anonymity", "privacy", "security", "networking", "tor browser", "tutorial"]
 +++

-[Tor][tor] is a open source, open networking tool that allows you to surf the web with better anonymity, it is basically a free and open proxy type networking tool that will allow you to surf the web from other network nodes.
+[Tor][tor] is an open source, open networking tool that allows you to surf the web with better anonymity, it is basically a free and open proxy type networking tool that will allow you to surf the web from other network nodes.
 From their [site][tor] :